M0REKZ/PortingMacGames/Unity/Unity Porting Guide.md

 Some very old Unity games on Steam are 32-Bits only, however, since Unity 4.2, they started supporting 64-Bits apps, and these games that are from Unity 4.2 and above were not made with 64-Bits architecture, so let's do it on our own.

-(This guide is just to replace 32bits UnityPLayer with a 64bits one)
+(This guide is just to replace 32bits UnityPlayer with a 64bits one)